-COMM 281 - Media Literacy (3.0 CH) Learn analytical and critical skills that help develop personal awareness and understanding of media influences in our lives, positive and negative, intentional and unintentional, including appropriate responses.

-COMM 282 - Writing for Media (3.0 CH) An introduction to basic writing skills, techniques and formats for various media, especially radio, TV and online video, including news, features, commentaries, commercials and public service announcements.

-COMM 300 - Persuasion (3.0 CH) Study and evaluate persuasion theories, strategies and arguments in various contexts, such as interpersonal persuasion, political campaigns, social movements, and advertisements.

-COMM 301 - Radio Broadcasting & Production (3.0 CH) Introduction to radio programming and formats.
+- COMM 281 Media Literacy (3.0 CH) Learn analytical and critical skills that help develop awareness and understanding of media influences in our lives, positive and negative, intentional and unintentional, including appropriate responses.
+Offered every spring.
+(P: For communication studies majors only COMM 171 and COMM 175; for media and journalism majors only COMM 280). - COMM 282 Writing for Media (3.0 CH) An introduction to basic writing skills, techniques and formats for various media, especially radio, TV and online video, including news, features, commentaries, commercials and public service announcements.
+Offered every spring.
+(P: ENG 101). - COMM 300 Persuasion (3.0 CH) Study and evaluate persuasion theories, strategies and arguments in various contexts, such as interpersonal persuasion, political campaigns, social movements, and advertisements.
+(P: COMM 171, COMM 175, COMM 181). - COMM 301 Radio Broadcasting & Production (3.0 CH) Introduction to radio programming and formats.
 Includes equipment operation, scripting, and production of commercials, public service announcements, and/or news or features.

-COMM 302 - TV Studio Production (3.0 CH) Introduction to studio TV production.
+Offered every spring.
+(P: COMM 282). - COMM 302 TV Studio Production (3.0 CH) Introduction to studio TV production.
 Includes producing, directing and operating all studio equipment.

-COMM 303 - TV Field Production & Editing (3.0 CH) Develop programs and/or announcements and/or news or features produced with portable field equipment.
-Students will produce, write, direct, shoot and edit TV field productions.

-COMM 304 - Online, TV, Radio Newswriting (3.0 CH) Theory and practice of gathering, writing, and editing news for all non-print mass media and social media.

-COMM 305 - Television News Production (3.0 CH) This course is a hands-on approach to the process of developing TV news and/or feature stories and/or programs.
+Offered every spring.
+(P: COMM 282, COMM 301). - COMM 303 TV Field Production & Editing (3.0 CH) Develop programs and/or announcements and/or news or features produced with portable field equipment.
+Field video equipment will also be used to film live sporting events.
+Students will produce, write, direct, shoot and edit TV field productions and short films.
+Offered every fall.
+(P: COMM 282, COMM 302). - COMM 304 Online, TV, Radio Newswriting (3.0 CH) Theory and practice of gathering, writing, and editing news for all non-print mass media and social media.
+Offered every other spring.
+(P: COMM 282). - COMM 305 Television News Production (3.0 CH) This course is a hands-on approach to the process of developing TV news and/or feature stories and/or programs.
 It requires writers, producers, talent/reporters, and equipment operators.

-COMM 315 - Online & Print Feature & Opinion Writing (3.0 CH) A course in reporting, writing and editing features and opinion articles for online news, newspapers and magazines and their websites and social media.
-P: COMM 220

-COMM 321 - Organizational Communication (3.0 CH) This course examines the form and function of communication in complex organizations including the roles that individuals and groups play in decision making, conflict management, and organizational culture.

-COMM 325 - Communication Ethics (3.0 CH) To develop students' abilities to identify issues and reflect upon ethical dimensions of political, social and professional life, and to understand the ways in which they can exercise responsibility and practice professional civility.
+Offered every other fall.
+(P: COMM 302, COMM 303, COMM 304). - COMM 315 Online & Print Feature & Opinion Writing (3.0 CH) A course in reporting, writing and editing features and opinion articles for online news, newspapers and magazines and their websites and social media.
+(P: COMM 220). - COMM 321 Organizational Communication (3.0 CH) This course examines the form and function of communication in complex organizations including the roles that individuals and groups play in decision making, conflict management, and organizational culture.
+(P: COMM 171, COMM 175). - COMM 325 Communication Ethics (3.0 CH) To develop students' abilities to identify issues and reflect upon ethical dimensions of political, social and professional life, and to understand the ways in which they can exercise responsibility and practice professional civility.
 Examines the moral and ethical problems posed by communication practices.

-COMM 331 - Intercultural Communication (3.0 CH) Basic concepts and issues to help develop or improve student awareness, sensitivity and skills in communicating with members of different cultures and microcultures.

-COMM 335 - Film in American Culture (3.0 CH) This course explores the interactive role of film and the American audiences, including film technology, influences on society, and issues of morality and values portrayed on the silver screen as well as in our homes.
+Offered every spring.
+(P: Must have junior or senior standing). - COMM 331 Intercultural Communication (3.0 CH) Basic concepts and issues to help develop or improve student awareness, sensitivity and skills in communicating with members of different cultures and microcultures.
+Offered every fall.
+(P: COMM 171, COMM 175). - COMM 335 Film in American Culture (3.0 CH) This course explores the interactive role of film and the American audiences, including film technology, influences on society, and issues of morality and values portrayed on the silver screen as well as in our homes.
+Offered every spring.

 COMM 340 - Public Relations (3.0 CH) Basic concepts of public relations, including theory, history, organization, ethics and writing skills.
+Offered every fall.